abelmarkus/CleanSigPatch/README.md

 # CleanSigPatch
- Create a minimal package with just sigpatches
+ Create a minimal package with just sigpatches.

 ### Credits
 * Thanks to https://sigmapatches.coomer.party/